Tincando/portfolio-site-insveltekit/README.md

 # Building a portfolio site in SvelteKit

-A project of learning sveltekit by building a portfolio and blog.
+Learning Svelte by building a portfolio and blog site.

 ## Things I build

-Using Svelte with GraphCMS (Hygraph) - Landing page with projects listed - Blog - Theme switch - Continuous Deployment with Vercel - Build integrations to publish and build the site on content changes
+Using Svelte with GraphCMS (Hygraph)

+    - Landing page with projects listed
+    - Blog - Theme switch
+    - Continuous Deployment with Vercel
+    - Build integrations to publish and build the site on content changes

 ## The stack i used